LikeCoin (LIKE) Market Capitalization Achieves $7.98 Million

 - Synthetix (SNX) traded up 3.6% against the dollar and now trades at $21.53 or 0.00042425 BTC.

-LIKE is a token.
-Its genesis date was February 8th, 2018.
+LikeCoin (LIKE) is a token.
+It was first traded on February 8th, 2018.
 LikeCoin’s total supply is 1,020,762,792 tokens and its circulating supply is 960,211,635 tokens.
+The official website for LikeCoin is like.co.
+LikeCoin’s official message board is medium.com/likecoin.
 LikeCoin’s official Twitter account is @likecoin_fdn and its Facebook page is accessible here.
-LikeCoin’s official website is like.co.
-LikeCoin’s official message board is medium.com/likecoin.

 According to CryptoCompare, “LikeCoin is a social-media-oriented cryptocurrency based on the ERC20 algorithm.
 LIKE is used as a medium for reward content providers by receiving “likes” or direct payments from readers and audiences.
 LikeCoin decentralized token main role is to promote a movement to redistribute the income generated by content creation. “